tomrosling/gaia/README.md

 ## Controls

-WASDQE for camera movement, hold shift and move mouse for pan.
-Left mouse click raises terrain under cursor, right mouse click lowers it.
+WASDQE for camera movement, right mouse button drag for pan.
+T toggles terrain edit mode; then left mouse raises terrain under cursor, or lowers it when control is pressed.